 Osmo Genius Kit for iPad ($69.99, Amazon.com).
 Also comes in a Fire Tablet compatible version.

 5. Toys With Built-In Storage

 The golden rule of gift giving: don't buy something for someone else that you wouldn't want in your own home.
-I'm looking at you, noisy toys that play repetitive songs and toys that make a mess.
+I'm looking at you, noisy toys that play repetitive songs and toys with 1000 pieces.